Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: American Family Physician

-Most Americans now realize that herbal supplements are a viable option for improving their health, yet a concerning amount fail to tell their physicians about it.
+Most Americans now recognize that herbal supplements offer viable options for improving their health, yet a concerning number fail to inform their physicians about their usage.

-It is important for people to know that when complementary and alternative medicine (CAM) treatments and therapies are used in conjunction with standard medications, it is vital for doctors to know about them so potential side effects or interactions can be avoided.
+When complementary and alternative medicine (CAM) treatments and therapies are used alongside standard medications, it’s vital for doctors to know about them so potential side effects or interactions can be avoided.

-In this sense, it behooves everyone to make sure they communicate what treatments they are using in order to stay healthy and avoid any potentially hazardous reactions.
-The takeaway here is simple: communicate with your physician if you’re taking herbal supplements!
+Therefore, everyone should communicate what treatments they’re using to stay healthy and avoid potentially hazardous reactions.
+The takeaway is simple: communicate with your physician if you’re taking herbal supplements!

 In China, the use of herbal medicines represents 40% of all healthcare services.